megakiyaiscool/Smart_Plug/README.md

   cli smart plug monitor for Open BK7231N firmware with power monitoring. ( https://github.com/openshwprojects/OpenBK7231T_App/releases )

 ## SYNOPSIS:
 smartplug.sh -u [USERNAME] -p [PASSWORD] -h [MQTT HOST] -t [TOPIC] -r [REFRESH INTERVAL] smartplug.sh -c [FILE] -t [TOPIC] -r [REFRESH INTERVAL] smartplug.sh -c [FILE]

 ## DESCRIPTION:

 - smartplug.sh spawns a background shell that invokes `mosquitto_sub` and creates an in memory directory structure of the "$_BROKER" "$_TOPIC".
 - The foreground process iterates over the directory structure and presents the current state of the smart plug. [enter] toggles the switch on/off. [ctrl+c} to exit
+> [!NOTE]
-- Later command line options will overide previous options.
+> Later command line options will overide previous options.
 So you can connect to different topics by using the -t option after -c smartplug.conf.
 Or by leaving the $_TOPIC variable unset in the configuration file.

 <img alt="Smart_Plug sh" src="Smart_Plug.sh.png" />

 ## OPTIONS:

 -u  [USERNAME]
-            Mosquitto server username.
+ - Mosquitto server username.
 -p  [PASSWORD]
-            Mosquitto server password.
+ - Mosquitto server password.
 -h  [MQTT HOST]
-            Mosquitto server hostname or IP address.
+ - Mosquitto server hostname or IP address.
 -t  [TOPIC]
-            Mosquitto server topic to subscribe to.
+ - Mosquitto server topic to subscribe to.
 -r  [REFRESH INTERVAL]
-            Number of seconds between updates to the frontend.
-Also the interval between changing the switch state and updating the status ( round trip time ).
+ - Number of seconds between updates to the frontend.
+Also the interval
+between changing the switch state and updating the status ( round trip time ).
-            If left unset will default to 10 seconds -c  [FILE]
+If left unset will default to 10 seconds
+-c  [FILE]
-            Configuration file
+ - Configuration file

 ### smartplug.conf.example